Integrate Morpheus AI with OpenCode

 API Documentation

-Complete reference documentation for the Morpheus API Gateway.
+Complete reference documentation for the Morpheus Inference API.

 OpenCode Documentation